Iowa’s Going To Have Smartphone Driver’s Licenses

 Iowa’s digital driver’s license will be secured by a pin number and will feature an animated image of the driver’s face rotating from side to side, Trombino said.
 He added that even more security features could be baked into the app to let officers have an easier time identifying citizens.

 Iowa, a state one might not expect to be particularly tech-forward, already lets motorists carry their proof of insurance on a digital device, and its local DOT actually offers a few other decently-reviewed apps on Apple’s iTunes Store and Google Play.
 Trombino said he plans to test the app with an internal team before making it available to the public next year.
+The driver qualification software will streamline the process of verifying a driver’s credentials, ensuring that only qualified individuals are behind the wheel.
+By implementing this technology, the state aims to enhance road safety and improve the efficiency of its transportation systems.

 This means that Iowa could act as nation’s guinea pig for testing whether this sort of effort can be successful.
 Of course, the digital license will work best if local businesses—bars and restaurants, and their bouncers—start accepting it as a valid form of ID.
 And if your smartphone is equipped with some form of digital payment, there’s all the more reason to ditch your wallet entirely.